-Many people say that Kalpitiya in Sri Lanka is one of the best kitesurfing spots in the world.
+Kalpitiya in Sri Lanka is considered one of the best kitesurfing spots in the world for many people

 Kalpitiya has steadily increased in popularity, developing a strong reputation among kiters around the world thanks to its huge lagoons, incredible downwinders and two reliable windy seasons.
 Flat water used to be the main attraction around Kalpitiya, however a new spot has arised in popularity, Donkey Point, which has become far more accessible now that there’s a beach hut with rental gear and a safety boat, offering onshore wave riding across the sandbar.
 Kitesurfing Lanka provide free safety boat cover at Donkey Point.

-Kalpitya Lagoon, otherwise known as ‘Big Lagoon’ is just outside Kalpitiya town and is the most popular kite spot in the area.
-Working best in the dry season between November and early April, the northeasterly trade winds blow through and that time of year is very popular with beginners and freestylers alike.
+‘Big Lagoon’ is the Kalpitya Lagoon.
+Sits just outside Kalpitiya town and is the most popular kite spot in the area.
+Its best moment is during the dry season between November and early April, the northeasterly trade winds blow through and this period is very popular with beginners and freestylers alike.
 The hairdryer-like winds turn the warm, chest-deep lagoon into a natural cable park!

 Flat water steeze

-Kappaladay Lagoon is close by and is a bit smaller, but turns on in the southwesterly winds that blow from May until early October.
-Both lagoons are enclosed and protected from the open ocean and there are rescue boats operating (not that you should need them because the wind isn’t offshore).
+Kappaladay Lagoon is another lagoon close by however bit smaller.
+The good thing is that turns on in the southwesterly winds that blow from May until early October.
+Both lagoons are enclosed and protected from the open ocean and there are rescue boats operating (not that you would use them as the wind is onshore).
 The lagoons are free of rocks or obstacles and, also most people don’t bother with wetsuit boots. in case you can find occasional sharp shell lurking in the shallows.

-Experienced riders should consider a trip up to Vella Island to camp overnight on an uninhabited island, only reachable by 4×4 and then boat, but Kitesurfing Lanka run regular trips to Vella and also organise twice weekly overnight camping trips during the summer.
+Experienced riders often consider a trip up to Vella Island to camp overnight.
+Vella is an uninhabited island, only reachable by 4×4 and then boat, but Kitesurfing Lanka run regular trips to Vella and also organise twice weekly overnight camping trips during the summer.
 They camp there before riding downwind, all the way back to Kalpitiya through crowd-free lagoons.
 Camping in Vella is without a doubt a really unique experience with phosphorescence glowing in the water at night and a true feeling of disconnectedness from normal life.

-Kitesurfing Lanka also organise a weekly crew downwinder to Puttalam lagoon during the summer season and, for the really adventurous, they offer a 200 kilometre downwind trip from Mannar back to Kalpitiya with an overnight stay in the Wilipatu National Park.
+Lastly for the really adventurous, Kitesurfing Lanka also offer a 200 kilometre downwind trip from Mannar back to Kalpitiya with an overnight stay in the Wilipatu National Park.
 You’ll be accompanied by a safety boat with food, water and spare gear if you need to change kites along the way.

-The winter season is less reliable and lighter, but if you have a 12 metre kite then you can still get plenty of sessions on the water.
-If it’s really light then there’s also the option of foiling on the open water or potentially in the lagoons with a short mast.
+The winter season is less reliable and lighter, but with a 12 metre kite you will ne able to get plenty of sessions on the water.
+Also, when is really light then there’s the option of foiling on the open water or potentially in the lagoons with a short mast.

-Weather-wise, Kalpitiya is extremely humid with air temperatures averaging 30°C / 86°F and water temperatures of 26°C / 79°F during the year.
-It is very importnat to bring sun cream to protect your sking as the sun is very strong in this part of the world, so make sure your skin is protected.
+Weather-wise, Kalpitiya is extremely humid with air temperatures around 30°C / 86°F and water temperatures around 26°C / 79°F during the year.
+It is very importnat to bring sun cream to protect your sking as the sun is very strong in this part of the world.

-Kitesurfing Lanka also run a weekly beach party out front of the camp with DJs or live music and, although there are no bars or nightclubs around Kalpitiya, there’s still a good social scene at KSL with BBQs and gatherings.
-Kitesurfing Lanka have lodgings to suit all tastes and wallets with beachside bungalows, deluxe tents, a family-sized four room villa apartment and even a catamaran!
+Kitesurfing Lanka also run weekly parties in the beach, with DJs and live music.
+The social atmosphere is great, because even without bars or nightclubs in the area, Kitesurf Lanka organizes BBQs and gatherings.
+Also they offer lodgings that suits all tastes and wallets, with beachside bungalows, deluxe tents, a family-sized four room villa apartment and even a catamaran!

-A good alternative is the Red Coral Resort which sits on the south tip of Kalpitiya lagoon and is just a stone’s throw away from the never-ending palm-tree line of the majestic Indian ocean beach.
+Red Coral Resort is a good alternative.
+Located on the south tip of Kalpitiya lagoon, beside the never-ending palm-tree line of the majestic Indian ocean beach.
 For non-kiters, the resort will fit the bill: read a book, snooze on cozy couches, play board games in the shade or enjoy a drink out on the verandah.
 Also, the chef is ready to cook a meal for you at any time!

-Apart from these you sholud also check out the other guest lodges, like KiteWorldWide’s, which has a beautiful terrace overlooking the lagoon.
+Apart from these you sholud also check out the other guest lodges, like KiteWorldWide’s, which a beautiful terrace overlooking the lagoon.

-The food in the camps is fantastic, with well-crafted local dishes and plenty more international options will complete your options.
-If you prefer, you can also find local offering in town too, but be warned: Sri Lankan people like their food spicy!
-There are very few self-catering properties, so you probably won’t do any cooking yourself, but there are some shops in town as well as an ATM and pharmacy.
+The food is amazing, local dishes and plenty more international options will complete your options.
+If you prefer, you can also find local offering in town too, but be warned: Sri Lankan people like their food very spicy!
+There are some shops in town as well as an ATM and pharmacy.

-If it’s not windy during your stay then there’s SUP / kayak rental in Kalpitiya itself and you can surf or surf foil over at Donkey Point.
+Unlikely but if it’s not windy during your stay then there’s SUP / kayak rental in Kalpitiya, as well as surf or surf foil over at Donkey Point.
 There’s even better surf elsewhere in Sri Lanka, which is fast becoming a really popular country for the sport, so if you’re going to be around for a while and want to travel then check out some of the many surf camps and schools that operate in the country.

-You can also visit the nearby lost city of Anuradhapura, which is a UNESCO heritage site.
+You can also go whale and dolphin watching, visit the lost city of Anuradhapura, which is a UNESCO heritage site.
 In addition to this you could see elephants, leopards and other endangered wildlife in their natural habitat at the Willpatu National Park.

 GREAT FOR: A very laid back cultural experience with large expanses of warm, flat water